Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 %wheel ALL=(ALL) ALL
 </pre>

-##### Su
+##### (2) (Not Recommended) Su

 Sometimes can be advantageous for a system administrator to use the shell account of an ordinary user rather than its own.
 In particular, occasionally the most efficient way to solve a user's problem is to log into that user's account in order to reproduce or debug the problem.

 However, in many situations it is not desirable, or it can even be dangerous, for the root user to be operating from an ordinary user's shell account and with that account's environmental variables rather than from its own.
 While inadvertently using an ordinary user's shell account, root could install a program or make other changes to the system that would not have the same result as if they were made while using the root account.
 For instance, a program could be installed that could give the ordinary user power to accidentally damage the system or gain unauthorized access to certain data.

-Thus, it is advisable that administrative users, as well as any other users that are authorized to use su, acquire the habit of always following the su command with a space and then a hyphen, the hyphen has two effects.
+Thus, it is advisable that administrative users, as well as any other users that are authorized to use `su`, acquire the habit of always following the su command with a space and then a hyphen, the hyphen has two effects.

-> Switches from the current directory to the home directory of the new user (e.g., to /root in the case of the root user) by logging in as that user.
+1. Switches from the current directory to the home directory of the new user (e.g., to /root in the case of the root user) by logging in as that user.

-> Changes the environmental variables to those of the new user as dictated by their ~/.bashrc.
+2. Changes the environmental variables to those of the new user as dictated by their ~/.bashrc.
 That is, if the first argument to su is a hyphen, the current directory and environment will be changed to what would be expected if the new user had actually logged on to a new session (rather than just taking over an existing session).

 <pre>
 su - root